Nikola is an awesome static website generator built in Python. I recently used

 A doit task can be most simply represented as a Python dictionary with special

 keywords as the keys.
-In particular, the actions
+In particular, the actions keyword specifies what, well,

 action(s) the task should take.
 This is most commonly a function that actually